tammurmas/profit-webapp/profit-webapp/README.md

 To run from command line clone and execute:

-Jetty(mvn clean install jetty:run) - address: localhost:80/profit-webapp/customer
+Jetty(mvn jetty:run) - address: localhost:8080

+JBoss(mvn wildfly:run) - address: localhost:8080/profit-webapp

 Tomcat(mvn clean install tomcat7:run) - address: localhost:8080/profit-webapp/customer

-JBoss(mvn clean install jboss-as:run) - address: localhost:8080/profit-webapp/customer

 H2 in-memory database is used to store data, meaning all the data is going to be discarded on server restart.